Frequently Asked Questions:

 Do you ever meet outside of club meetings?

-Yes, we have bonding activities such as visits to Skate World, we travel to Portland for filmmaking conferences/events, and we have bake sales and other fundraisers.
-We also host two big events during the year, an Oscar Party where we get together and watch the Oscars and the Annual UFO Gala, which is a film festival we host in May or June. (for more info on the Gala, continue scrolling to the “UFO Annual Spring Gala Questions” section).
+Yes, we have bonding activities such as visits to Skate World, we travel to Portland for filmmaking conferences/events, and do seasonal activities like a trip to the pumpkin patch!
+We also host two big events during the year, an Oscar Party where we get together and watch the Oscars and the Annual UFO Film Festival we host in May or June. (for more info on the Film Festival, continue scrolling to the “UFO Annual Spring Film Festival Questions” section).

 How do I join?